 I think what most people don’t understand is that everything in life is just really, really insane.
 Or funny.
 Really, really funny.

-One day you’re having objectively the most hilarious yelling match ever in some poor guy’s cab with someone you used to love but now just find overwhelmingly tedious… and then the next day you’re roped into a mystery via the postal system involving mysterious letters written in Korean, federal prison, assumed identities, and Rancho Cucamonga.
+And then the next day you’re roped into a mystery via the postal system involving mysterious letters written in Korean, federal prison, assumed identities, and Rancho Cucamonga.

 Exactly what part of life is not insane.